 While there are technical application deadlines, for the most part, they should be disregarded, as they do not reflect reality.
 Applications are evaluated as they are received, which is known as rolling admissions.
 Therefore, the first people to submit their primary application are the first to receive secondaries, and then the first to submit their secondaries are the first to receive interview invites.
 Class sizes are not unlimited, and spots can fill up fast.
 The longer you procrastinate, the worse your chances of acceptance.

-The following cannot be overstated: Applying as soon as submissions open is critical to your success—secondaries and interviews included.
-For most medical schools in the country, Arizona included, interviews begin in September and continue through to March of the following year.
+The following cannot be overstated: applying as soon as submissions open is critical to your success, including secondaries and interviews.
+For most medical schools in the country, including those in Arizona, interviews begin in September and continue through March of the following year.

 Here’s what you should be working on month-by-month: Medical School Application Timeline and Monthly Schedule.
 (Updated every application cycle.)